List of Olympic champions in women's water polo: Olympic and world champions (players)

 The following tables are pre-sorted by number of Olympic titles (in descending order), number of world titles (in descending order), year of receiving the last gold medal (in ascending order), year of receiving the first gold medal (in ascending order), name of the player (in ascending order), respectively.
-Last updated: 30 March 2021.
+Last updated: 27 February 2024.

-As of 2019, there are thirty female athletes who won gold medals in water polo at the Summer Olympics and the World Aquatics Championships.
+As of 2024, there are thirty five female athletes who won gold medals in water polo at the Summer Olympics and the World Aquatics Championships.